oktadev/okta-blog/_source/_posts/2023-07-31-workflows-workshop.md

 The above JSON is an array of objects.
 To create a pretty message, you need to process each JSON object.
 You will use the **task** and the **completed** paths for the new message.

-To process a JSON array, you must use a helper workflow in Workflows.
+You must use a helper workflow in Workflows to process a JSON array.
 A helper flow is a flow that another flow calls.
 A helper flow can also participate in a for-each-like logic.

 You will also use the **Reduce** card in Workflows to create a message.
 The Reduce card works similarly to the [reduce()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/reduce) function in JavaScript.